bhuvighosh3/Directed-Adversarial-Training-for-Comprehensive-Robustification-of-CNNs/README.md

 This project emphasizes the importance of traffic sign recognition in autonomous systems and explores the vulnerabilities of CNNs to adversarial attacks.
 It highlights the effectiveness of white-box attacks, including FGSM, PGD, DeepFool, and Carlini & Wagner (C&W), and proposes directed adversarial training as a solution for improving CNN robustness.

 ## Dataset Preparation
-- **Dataset**: Belgium Traffic Sign Dataset with over 50,000 images across 62 traffic sign classes.
+The Belgium Traffic Sign Dataset with over 50,000 images across 62 traffic sign classes was used in this research project.
-- **Preprocessing**:
-  - Standardization and normalization of images.
-  - Data augmentation, including the generation of adversarial examples to enhance training.

 <div style="display: inline-block; margin-right: 20px;">
   <img src="Readme images/image2.png" width="500" />